dhaifley/mockllm/README.md

 This document describes the current implementation of a simple mock LLM server for end-to-end tests.
 It provides basic request/response mocking for OpenAI and Anthropic APIs using their official SDK types.

 ### Goals
-- Support OpenAI Chat Completions API and Anthropic Messages API request/response schemas.
+- Support OpenAI Chat Completions API, Anthropic Messages API, and Google Generate Content API request/response schemas.
 - Simple configuration using Go structs with official SDK types.
 - Deterministic responses for testing without network calls.
 - Minimal setup for basic testing scenarios.